Introduction – Rice Variety in Pakistan:

 IRRI-6 – Economical & High in Demand:

 IRRI-6 is a mainstay of non-Basmati rice variety in Pakistan for those seeking price without sacrificing quality.
-It is commonly grown in Sindh region and has an average grain length of 6.0 mm.
-It is prized for its robust cooking ability, good yield, and soft texture.
+Farmers commonly grow it in the Sindh region, and it has an average grain length of 6.0 mm.
+Chefs prize it for its robust cooking ability, good yield, and soft texture.

-Because it may be exported in different broken percentages (5%, 10%, 25%, and 100%), bulk importers and the food processing industry have a variety of options.
+Because exporters may offer it in different broken percentages (5%, 10%, 25%, and 100%), bulk importers and the food processing industry have a variety of options.

 Sourcing Tip: IRRI-6 processing and export are concentrated in Karachi, Larkana, and Thatta.
 For large orders, exporters situated in Sindh provide reasonable pricing.